KULO

 KULO (94.3 FM, "Cool 94.3") is a radio station in Alexandria, Minnesota, with a classic hits format.
 KULO plays 'The Lakes Greatest Hits' including the best music from the 1970s to the 1990s.

-It originally started out in 1976 as KMSR broadcasting out of Sauk Centre, Minnesota, then was moved into Alexandria.
-KIKV-FM is a sister station to COOL 94.3.
-Both stations are located at 604 3rd Ave.
-West in Alexandria, MN.

 Cool 94.3 also serves as the Lakes Area's Christmas music station.
 On the day after Thanksgiving, Cool 94.3 switches over to a Christmas music format through Christmas Day.

-Hubbard Broadcasting, Inc. announced on November 13, 2014 that it would purchase the Omni Broadcasting stations, including KULO.
+History

+The station first signed on the air in 1976 with the call sign KMSR.
+It originally broadcast from Sauk Centre, Minnesota, before its operations were moved to Alexandria.
+The call sign was later changed to KULO in 2003, with the station adopting the nickname "Cool 94.3" to match the pronunciation of the new letters.

+The station and its cluster of sister stations were previously owned by Omni Broadcasting, a major regional media company.
+In late 2014, Hubbard Broadcasting, Inc. announced it would purchase KULO and the other Omni stations.
+The sale, which included 16 stations and one translator, was completed in February 2015 for a purchase price of $8 million.

 Hubbard already owned television station KSAX (channel 42, a satellite of KSTP-TV) in Alexandria.
 The sale was completed on February 27, 2015, at a purchase price of $8 million for the 16 stations and one translator.